 © 2014 Tony Barrell

 Tony Barrell is a writer, pop historian and etymologist who has investigated other popular phrases, such as “hunky dory“, “toy boy“, “holiday-maker“, “hanky-panky“, “over the moon” and “without further ado”.
-Tony’s new book, Rock’n’Roll London, is out now.
-More information here.
+Tony’s work has been widely published in magazines and books.